ColoBonoris/excel-api/README.md

 # Decisions taken, but pending of review

-- Docker should be installed to run the complete service
+- Docker should be installed to run the complete service, it runs MongoDB and RabbitMQ services, fundamental to the application's functionality

 <br/>
 <br/>